| Other

 economic relationships came to predominate in a world that increasingly recognized military might could not be

 the only means of growth and expansion.
+President

 John F. Kennedy (1961-1963) ushered in a more activist approach to governing.
 During his 1960 presidential